June Faire 2026

 Mobility access

-The third is a relatively steep hill leading to the Gate for moderns and the Pavilion parking.
+The second is a relatively steep hill leading to the Gate for moderns and the Pavilion parking.
 There is a paved path with a gentle slope from the food-truck square down to the parking.

 Quiet Space